 As you begin to integrate editorial content into your overall content strategy, you’ll want to keep one big question in mind: does your targeted tone fit with your current brand?

-If it doesn’t, that’s a sign that you might want to partner with another individual or company to create sponsored content that appeals to your target audience without clashing with your overall content strategy.
+If it doesn’t, squash this issue by considering partnering with another writer or company to create sponsored content that appeals to your target audience without clashing with your overall content strategy.

 How to Start Integrating Editorial Content into your Content Strategy